Originally posted on January 19th, 2018. Slightly updated on December 15th, 2022 and April 12th, 2023.

 Authenticity: 3.5 out of 5, Katsu would be like an authentically bad ramen-ya in Japan, but in Aurora, CO it’s fantastic.
 I say that because it is all over the place with the toppings (there’s no such thing as regional ramen styles here, so do not believe them when they say “Osaka”), and the broth is on the very weak side although it is better than most of the places in Colorado.
 Also like I said before, the gyoza is what you want because it is on par with the better places in California.

-I have so much history with Kiki’s, and I have a more in-depth review on the restaurant that serves up what Japanese people typically eat in Japan (katsudon, curry, to a number of other dishes other restaurants are oblivious to).This is how the vast majority of Japanese restaurants are in coastal cities, non-pretentious.
+I have so much history with Kiki’s, and I have a more in-depth review on the restaurant that serves up what Japanese people typically eat in Japan (katsudon, curry, to a number of other dishes other restaurants are oblivious to).This is how the vast majority of Japanese restaurants are in Japan and California, non-pretentious with basic sinks.

 Type of restaurant/food: Japanese people don’t eat sushi everyday (well, I do #lavishlife), and instead they love to eat a mix of dishes like Japanese curry, grilled fish, deep-fried pork cutlet, pickled vegetables, ramen, to a dozen other dishes that can be found only at Kiki’s, unless you have a Japanese friend that can throw down in the kitchen, like me (*wink *wink).